awsdocs/amazon-ec2-user-guide/doc_source/EBSEncryption.md

 ### Re\-encrypt an encrypted snapshot<a name="reencrypt-snapshot"></a>

-The ability to encrypt a snapshot during copying allows you to apply a new symmetric KMS key to an already\-encrypted snapshot that you own\.
+The ability to encrypt a snapshot during copying allows you to apply a new symmetric encryption KMS key to an already\-encrypted snapshot that you own\.
 Volumes restored from the resulting copy are only accessible using the new KMS key\.
 The following diagram illustrates the process\.
 In this example, you own two KMS keys, KMS key A and KMS key B\.
 The source snapshot is encrypted by KMS key A\.
 During copy, with the KMS key ID of KMS key B specified as a parameter, the source data is automatically re\-encrypted by KMS key B\.

 ![\[Copy an encrypted snapshot and encrypt the copy to a new KMS key.\]](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/images/snap-reencrypt.png)